 - Course Evaluations for Tenure and Promotion

-- The University’s Guidelines for Submission of Rank and Tenure Applications, Section V.b.ii, require that “standardized course evaluations prepared by the Registrar, should be included in the application file, when available.”
-Given the disruptions to academic and personal life caused by the coronavirus—in particular, the cessation of in-person class meetings and the forced transition to remote instruction, this requirement was suspended for Spring 2020.
+- The University’s Guidelines for Submission of Rank and Tenure Applications, Section V.b.ii, require that standardized course evaluations be included in the application file, when available.
+Given the disruptions to academic and personal life caused by the coronavirus—in particular, the cessation of in-person class meetings and the forced transition to remote instruction, this requirement was suspended for Spring 2020, Fall 2020, and Spring 2021.
 Faculty should follow campus policy.
-For Main Campus and Medical Center faculty, faculty may choose whether to include Spring 2020 evaluations.
+Main Campus, Medical Center, and Law Center faculty may choose whether to include Spring 2020, Fall 2020, and Spring 2021 evaluations.

 - Main Campus